Independent African news, markets, culture and politics.

 Vote out non-performing leaders, Jonathan urges Africans at Democracy Dialogue — Daily Nigerian

-Mr. Jonathan identified citizens’ expectations as freedom, fair representation, inclusivity, education, security, healthcare, jobs, and dignity.
+Jonathan identified citizens’ core expectations as freedom, fair representation, inclusivity, education, security, healthcare, jobs, and dignity.
 He warned that when leaders fail to meet these needs, public disillusionment grows, paving the way for authoritarian tendencies.
-The former president also praised the rising participation of young people in governance but stressed the need for them to be guided by the wisdom and experience of older generations.
+While praising the rising participation of young people in governance, he stressed the need for them to be guided by the wisdom and experience of older generations.

-Ghana’s President, John Mahama, echoed Mr. Jonathan’s sentiments, calling for a reset of democratic practices on the continent.
+Ghana’s President John Mahama echoed Jonathan’s sentiments, calling for a reset of democratic practices across the continent.
 He emphasized that democracy will not survive unless Africans deliberately work to protect and strengthen it.
-Mr. Mahama also highlighted the need to strengthen democratic institutions, deliver development, protect civic space, and guarantee press freedom, describing a free press as “democracy’s immune system.”
+Mahama highlighted the need to reinforce democratic institutions, deliver development, protect civic space, and guarantee press freedom, describing a free press as “democracy’s immune system.”

-The event, which brought together African leaders and policymakers, including Nigeria’s former president Olusegun Obasanjo, underscored the importance of promoting democratic values and practices in Africa.
-The discussions centered on the need for accountability, transparency, and good governance in ensuring the survival and thriving of democracy on the continent.
-As African countries continue to grapple with democratic challenges, the call for reform and accountability is likely to gain momentum, with citizens and leaders working together to strengthen democratic institutions and promote sustainable development.
+The event brought together African leaders and policymakers, including Nigeria’s former President Olusegun Obasanjo, and underscored the importance of promoting democratic values and practices in Africa.
+Discussions centered on accountability, transparency, and good governance as essential for the survival and thriving of democracy on the continent.
+As African countries continue to grapple with democratic challenges, the call for reform and accountability is likely to gain momentum, with citizens and leaders working together to strengthen institutions and promote sustainable development.

 Scroll to Top